scorixear/master-thesis/llama/src/README.md

 [
     {
         "question": "Example Question", <-- this is the actual question / questions from the sources "transformed": "Example Question", <-- this is the question that was used for generating answers.
-It is "Fragen" translated to english and slightly modified.
+It is "question" translated to english and slightly modified.
         "generated": "Example Answer", <-- this is the generated answer "true_answer": "Example Answer", <-- this is the true answer that is expected "num_answers": 1, <-- number of answers that are in "true_answer" contained